Everduin94/better-commits/readme.md

 ### 🔎 Inference

-`better-commits` will attempt to infer the ticket/issue and the commit-type from your branch name.
+`better-commits` will attempt to infer the ticket/issue, commit-type, and commit scope from your branch name.
 It will auto populate the corresponding field if found.

 **Ticket / Issue-Number**